-JLEN's managers say that it applies a conservative valuation in regard to its anaerobic digestion (AD) assets, with the assumption that the facilities will simply cease to operate beyond the life of their RHI tariff.
-The managers say that it has seen a growing case of evidence, including several transactional datapoints, pointing towards a positive change in market sentiment for valuing these assets - including the potential to run anaerobic digestion facilities on an unsubsidised basis.
+JLEN applies a conservative valuation in regard to its anaerobic digestion (AD) assets, with the assumption that the facilities will simply cease to operate beyond the life of their domestic renewable heat incentive (RHI) tariff.
+The manager says that it has seen a growing case of evidence, including several transactional datapoints, pointing towards a positive change in market sentiment for valuing these assets - including the potential to run anaerobic digestion facilities on an unsubsidised basis.

 In light of this change, the manager has provided a sensitivity extending the useful economic lives of its AD portfolio by up to five years - capped at the duration of land rights already in place.
-The manager says that such an extension would result in an uplift in the portfolio valuation of £22.8m or 3.5p.
+Such an extension would result in an uplift in the portfolio valuation of £22.8m or 3.5p.